Saurabh1590/devTinder/README.md

 The backend follows a standard feature-based structure to keep the code organized and maintainable.

+My sincere apologies for the persistent technical issue.
+It seems there's a problem with how that specific component is displaying for you.

+Let's bypass it completely.
+Here is the raw Markdown code for the "Project Structure" section.
+You can copy everything inside the box below and paste it directly into your README.md file.

+Markdown

+---

+## 📁 Project Structure

+The backend follows a standard feature-based structure to keep the code organized and maintainable.

 /src
 ├── /config
 │   └── database.js      # Handles MongoDB connection